unismartsolutions/f1_racer_ai_agent/README.md

 **NLP Analysis**: Negative sentiment with resilience keywords
 **Generated Post**:
 ```
-Absolutely gutted.
+Gutted.
 Not the result we wanted today.
 Gave everything out there,
-but the tire degradation wasn't quite there.
+but the balance wasn't quite there.
 The team will analyze and we'll
 bounce back stronger next time.
-Thanks for the support. 💪 #MonacoGP #NeverGiveUp #Resilience
+Thanks for the support. 💪 #MonacoGP #NeverGiveUp #ComeBackStronger
 ```

 ### During Practice Session (Technical Focus)